szabgab/perlmaven.com/sites/en/pages/testing-session-mocking-time.md

 {% youtube id="lVanBTERBAs" file="testing-session-mocking-time" %}

-This is <b>MySession.pm</b>.
+This is **MySession.pm**.
 Probably not the best implementation of a session object, but it will work for our purposes.

 {% include file="examples/mock-time/MySession.pm" %}